How to Actually Start Saving Money While Still Paying Rent and Bills

 If you feel that you are one of them, it’s time to make the change if you badly want to save money.

-Either set aside a specific amount that you can spend for rewarding yourself or if the item that you like is a bit expensive, set aside an amount each payout, aside from your regular savings, so you can buy it.
+Either set aside a specific amount that you can spend for rewarding yourself or if the item that you like is a bit expensive, set aside an amount each payout, apart from your regular savings, so you can buy it.

 These are just some of the things that you can do to save money even while you are still paying bills, loans, and rent.